-The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2015, using the entry age normal actuarial cost method.
-Inflation increase is assumed to at 2.60%.
+The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2021, using the individual entry age actuarial cost method.
+Inflation increase is assumed to at 2.40%.
 Payroll growth is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.65%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 6.80%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB table.
+Mortality assumptions for FRS were based on the PUB2010 base table varies by member category and sex, projected generationally with Scale MP-2018.
+Mortality assumptions for both FRS and HIS were based on the Generational PUB-2010 with Projection Scale MP-2018